Emergency Medical Technology (Ridgeland & Grenada)

 The paramedic program prepares the completer to use invasive skills, such as peripheral intravenous lines, endotracheal intubation, drug administration, intraosseous infusions, electrocardiogram (ECG) rhythm identification, 12 lead ECG interpretation, defibrillation and cardioversion, noninvasive cardiac pacing, and chest decompression.
 To be successful, students must study for at least 2 to 3 hours every day of the week.
 The paramedic program accepts students once a year during the summer with classes beginning in August.

-A student successfully completing the 12-month paramedic program will receive a certificate of completion.
-Students are encouraged to complete an additional semester of academic coursework to earn their Associate of Applied Sciences degree.
+A student successfully completing the 12-month paramedic program will receive a Technical Certificate.
+Students are encouraged to complete an additional semester of academic coursework to earn their Associate of Applied Science (AAS) degree.

 Holmes Community College Emergency Medical Technology Program is accredited by the following agencies: